canonical/k8s-snap/docs/moonray/howto/networking/default-ingress-mr.md

   `TLSCertificateDelegation` is created in the `projectcontour-root` namespace.
   When defining an Ingress object, specify this secret as the default certificate by setting the `secretName` field under `spec.tls`.
-- `enable-proxy-protocol`: If set, proxy protocol will be enabled for the Ingress
+- `enable-proxy-protocol`: If set, proxy protocol will be enabled for the Ingress.

 ### TLS Secret